R4ndomThunder/RTUtils/README.md

-An useful package with a lot of utils!
+# R4ndomThunder's DevKit for Unity
+A package of utilities to speedup the development in Unity